 Generally, the longer an individual works, the shorter the retirement horizon over which expenses must be funded.
-Also, in certain regions - US, UK, Canada, Germany, and Japan, the longer an individual works, the more time state/government pension benefits can accrue and the greater the monthly/annual pension benefit.
+In some regions, the longer an individual works, the more time state/ government pension benefits can accrue and the greater the monthly/annual pension benefit.
 This combination can increase the level of pension payments and may reduce the amount of savings needed to fund retirement income needs (because of a shorter anticipated retirement period).
 The result is a lower suggested salary milestone for later assumed retirement ages.

 Conversely, the earlier the retirement age the longer the retirement horizon over which expenses must be funded.
-Also, in certain regions - US, UK, Canada Germany, and Japan, the earlier an individual retires (within certain age eligibility limits), the lower the monthly/annual pension benefit.
+Also, in some regions, the earlier an individual retires (within certain age eligibility limits), the lower the monthly/annual pension benefit.
 This combination can decrease the level of pension payments and may increase the amount of savings needed to fund retirement income needs (because of the longer anticipated retirement period).
 The result is a higher suggested salary milestone for later retirement ages.